nodejs/wiki-archive/OpenSSL-upgrade-process.md

 For these two reasons, upgrading the OpenSSL version used by Node.js is not trivial.
 Some knowledge of how OpenSSL is built and embedded within the node binary and of the existing floating patches is necessary.
 This document describes both of these aspects so that upgrading the OpenSSL version used by a given version of Node.js does not have to be done by the few people with such knowledge.

+The information in this document is valid for Node.js versions v0.10.x and v0.12.x.

 ## Floating patches

 Following is the list of the current patches that are floated on top of OpenSSL's source: